maxgfr/correlation-algo/README.md

-# correlation_algo
+# correlation-algo

 Correlation algorithm matching users thank to categories

 ## To test it